KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-pihole-stats by sheyabernstein](https://github.com/sheyabernstein/MMM-pihole-stats)

+1. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PilotWX by mykle1](https://github.com/mykle1/MMM-PilotWX)